 This week was one of the most difficult weeks that I’ve had to experience thus far.
 On October 1st, I flew home unexpectedly to spend time with my family as my Maw Maw’s battle with dementia was coming to a close.
 I knew that I needed to be home with her, and my Paw Paw.
 And I spent as much time as I could by their sides.
 I heard stories from her younger brother, my Uncle Al, some that I had never heard before.
-Uncle Al told us about how she advocated for him when he was younger, and she took him and all of his friends bowling and out to get pizza.
-And I found a box of notes that she wrote, including a letter that she started to write to all of us, but never finished.
+(One story was about how Uncle Al felt left out by some of his classmates.
+He asked his older sister, my Maw Maw, to take him and the other classmates that were left out to a pizza place and out bowling.
+She agreed, and advocated for them when the servers paid them no attention.)
+And while I was there, I found a box of notes that she wrote, including a letter that she started to write to all of us, but never finished.

-My Maw Maw had the most impeccable memory.
-She remembered every detail about her grandchildren, from their birthdays to their best friends.
-Within the past 10 years, Maw Maw began to forget small details like our ages, but soon grew to forget our names and even her children.
+My Maw Maw had the most beautiful handwriting, which was beautiful to see again, and she had the most impeccable memory.
+She knew so much about the lives of her grandchildren, from our birthdays to our best friends.
+Within the past 10 years, Maw Maw began to forget small details about us, like our ages, and then soon grew to forget our names and eventually forget us.
 Watching her memory fade was difficult, but watching her personality fade was even harder.

 On Friday, October 4th, my Maw Maw passed away.
-She passed peacefully in her home, surrounded by family, with her husband of more than 50 years by her side.
+She passed peacefully in her home, surrounded by family, with her husband by her side.
 She was 80 years old.
 Today was her funeral, and we celebrated her life as a family.
 Her children and grandchildren were all in attendance, standing by her husband of over 50 years.
-I stood by my Paw Paw as he finalized the details following her passing, and ensured that each grandchild had a place at her funeral Mass.
+In the days following her passing, I stood by my Paw Paw as he ensured that each grandchild had a place at her funeral Mass and finalized the details of everything else.
 Some said readings, some read petitions, and some brought gifts to the altar.
-Paw Paw asked me to sing ‘Hail Mary, Gentle Woman’ following Communion, and I was honored but it was also really hard to get through.
+Paw Paw asked me to sing ‘Hail Mary, Gentle Woman’ following Communion, and while it almost brought me to tears, I was honored to sing it for her, as I did in her final days.

 Among the notes that I found in that box, I found her list of prayers.
 She prayed for each of us by name, every single day.
 She prayed for people that she met in the elevator, people she saw from afar, neighbors down the street.
 And when she first became sick, she told us we were going to have to take over her prayers.
 So I made a copy of her prayers, and I will carry them with me every day.